 Furthermore, the incoming messages may be added to user-defined sequences as they arrive by appropriate use of the '-sequence' option.
 As with pick, use of the '-zero' and '-nozero' switches can also be used to zero old sequences or not.
 Similarly, use of the '-public' and '-nopublic switches may be used to force additions to public and private sequences.

-Path: To determine the user's MH directory Folder-Protect: To set mode when creating a new folder Inbox: To find the default inbox Msg-Protect: To set mode when creating a new message Unseen-Sequence: To name sequences denoting unseen messages inc(1), pick(1), mh-mail(5)
+Path: To determine the user's MH directory Folder-Protect: To set mode when creating a new folder inc(1), pick(1), mh-mail(5)